ashn-dot-dev/sunder/README.md

 name `a.out`.

-The intermediate files `OUT.asm` and `OUT.o` (output executable name plus `.asm` and `.o` extensions) are generated during compilation and then subsequently removed after the output executable has been created.
+The intermediate files `OUT.asm` and `OUT.o` (output executable name plus `.asm` and `.o` extensions) are generated during compilation and subsequently removed after the output executable has been created.
 The `-k` flag will instruct the compiler *not* to remove these files (useful for debugging).

 ```sh
 $ sunder-compile -k -o hello hello.sunder
 $ ls hello*
 hello  hello.asm  hello.o  hello.sunder
 ```

 ## License